 What to Expect When You’re Expecting Your First Treadmill Desk

-We’ve helped thousands of users get their first treadmill desk—and for that matter, over a million site visitors have read our reviews and advice—so we tapped our staff experts for their favorite tips to new users for the optimal treadmill desking experience, and collected them all here.
-This is also a good document to review before purchasing your treadmill desk, to make sure you’ve thought through all the issues around placement and ergonomics.
+We’ve helped thousands of users get their first treadmill desk — and for that matter, several million site visitors have read our reviews and advice at this point — so we tapped our staff experts for their favorite tips to new users for the optimal treadmill desking experience, and collected them all here.
+This is also a good primer to review before purchasing your treadmill desk to make sure you’ve thought through all the issues around placement, usage planning, and ergonomics.
 We’ve included links to our most popular advice articles for deeper dives into some of the topics below.

 Know Your Treadmill

 - Review your treadmill manual before it arrives.
-Once you know what kind of treadmill you’re going to be buying, download the user manual and read all the instructions pertaining to the safe siting and operation of the unit, in case there’s anything specific to that unit that isn’t covered below.
+Once you know what kind of treadmill you’re going to be buying, download the user manual and read all the instructions pertaining to the safe sitting and operation of the unit in case there’s anything specific to that unit that isn’t covered below.

-- Make sure both your office treadmill and stand up desk are on firm footing—solid floors or low-pile carpets are best.
+Make sure both your office treadmill and stand-up desk are on firm footing — solid floors or low-pile carpets are best.
 Avoid placing them on a deeply-padded, plush, or shag carpet.
-Remember: Most floors are uneven.
+Remember: most floors are uneven.
 Use a level to make sure that the treadmill is perfectly horizontal.
 Adjust the leveling feet on the treadmill to ensure that all four corners of the unit are solidly on the floor, and no corner is “high sided.”
-Keeping the treadmill level is critical to protecting it from undue torqueing forces on the frame, which can cause the belt to move out of position, generate squeaks or scraping noises when walking on the belt, reduce the life expectancy of key components, and potentially even void the warranty.
-Same goes true for the desk, which needs to be level in order to avoid torsion stresses on the frame that can lead to excessive motor strain and squeaky legs.
+Keeping the treadmill level is critical to protecting it from undue torquing forces on the frame, which can cause the belt to move out of position, generate squeaks or scraping noises when walking on the belt, reduce the life expectancy of key components, and potentially even void the warranty.
+The same is true for the desk, which needs to be level in order to avoid torquing stresses on the frame that can lead to excessive motor strain, squeaky legs, and premature failure.

-- Provide a minimum clearance of 1m (40”) behind the treadmill and 1/2m (20”) to the left and right sides of the treadmill.
-Comply with local fire codes for any additional clearance instructions, and never block access to fire safety equipment.
+- Provide a minimum clearance of 40” behind the treadmill (i.e. behind the user) and 20” to the left and right sides of the treadmill.

-- Position the treadmill such that your footfall will generally be in the midline of the deck, and as far to the front of the treadmill as possible without having your shoes touch the motor housing, when walking at your normal stride.
+- Position the treadmill so your footfall will generally be in the midline of the deck, and as far to the front of the treadmill as possible without having your shoes touch the motor housing, when walking at your normal stride.

-- If you need to use an extension cord make sure the wire is 14 AWG, or better—with only one outlet on the end.
+- If you need to use an extension cord, make sure the wire is 14 AWG or better—with only one outlet on the end.
 The outlet must be a three-prong, grounded type.
 Most treadmill manuals will indicate that the treadmill should be the only appliance in the circuit to which it is connected.
 If in doubt, consult an electrician.
+Plugging a treadmill into a power strip along with your computer equipment is NOT recommended.

 When You Should Use an Under-Treadmill Mat